 - Mutations in a number of genes other than SCN1A may also be implicated in a clinical diagnosis of Dravet Syndrome.
 Find out about these genes here.

 - A genetic test is helpful to clarify or confirm a clinical diagnosis of Dravet Syndrome.
 It is a simple blood test that can be provided free of charge via the NHS in the UK.
 Find out more about testing here.

 Connecting genetic knowledge with clinical care

 Researchers are currently learning a great deal more about the role SCN1A mutations play in Dravet Syndrome and related epilepsies.
-At DSUK, we are privileged to have two of the neurologists at the forefront SCN1A research as members of our Medical Advisory Board - Professor Sameer Zuberi and Dr Andreas Brunklaus, both based at the Royal Hospital for Children in Glasgow.
+At DSUK, we are privileged to have two of the neurologists at the forefront SCN1A research as members of our Medical Advisory Board - Professor Sameer Zuberi and Professor Andreas Brunklaus, both based at the Royal Hospital for Children in Glasgow.

 In the video below, Professor Zuberi talks about the clinical benefits of SCN1A testing and how our increasing knowledge about SCN1A is improving the lives of people with Dravet Syndrome, both now and in the future.

 Many thanks to our Medical Advisory Board member, Andreas Brunklaus, for his assistance in co-authoring this section of the DSUK website.